Ray and the Jungle Carbine

 Ray is one of my oldest and closest friends.
 We’d been team mates in high school gymnastics, though of the two of us, he was the only one with a body to prove it.
 I was always sleight in stature and build.
 Ray made it his mission in life to protect me from bullies.
-He also protected me, throughout my adolescence, from sexually transmitted diseases and teen pregnancies; a ruggedly handsome, smooth operator with glowing cat’s eyes, Ray always seemed to be on a direct intercept course with any girl I had designs on.
+He also protected me, throughout my adolescence, from sexually transmitted diseases and teen pregnancies.
+A ruggedly handsome, smooth operator with glowing cat’s eyes (they’re actually green, although the Kodachrome has faded them to brown in the scanned photo above, which I used to keep on my desk at work), Ray always seemed to be on a direct intercept course with any girl I had designs on.

 After high school, Ray joined the USMC Reserves.

 I had first shot .22 rifles at Boy Scout Camp Emerald Bay on Catalina Island.
 I did well enough to get hooked on shooting sports.
-When I first shot the US Army qualifying course, I only hit half of the 40 pop ups from 15 or 25 to 350 meters.
+When I first shot the US Army qualifying course, I only hit half of the 40 pop ups, which ranged in distance from 15 or 25 to 350 meters.
 Later, I tried out for the USAF Academy small-bore rifle team, but after the lengthy (nine session) try-out process with Remington Model 40Xs and Winchester Model 52s, I didn’t make the final cut.